Erratum: Predictor-corrector methods for sufficient linear complementarity problems in a wide neighborhood of the central path,

-This paper is devoted to the approximate resolution of a strongly NP-hard resource-constrained scheduling problem which arises in relation to the operability of certain high availability real time distributed systems.
-We present an algorithm based on the simulated annealing metaheuristic and, building on previous research on exact resolution methods, extensive computational results demonstrating its practical … Read more
+This paper is devoted to the exact resolution of a strongly NP-hard resource-constrained scheduling problem, the Process Move Programming problem, which arises in relation to the operability of certain high availability real time distributed systems.
+Based on the study of the polytope defined as the convex hull of the incidence vectors of the admissible process … Read more

 A Column Generation Approach for Support Vector Machines